 This was all visible (and instant!) proof that music is a wonderful therapy for these children and a means of bringing them together creatively and joyfully.

 Madama Boys’ School was again supported.
 Trustees delivered three brand new laptops (bought locally in Ramallah) to Ayed Al-Qot, the headmaster.
 Again they were hugely appreciated as funds from the Palestinian Authority do not stretch to such ‘luxuries’.
 These will be used by teachers to prepare lessons and research.

 English language books – delivered!

-The October 2017 harvest trip also saw a hand-delivery by trustees and volunteers of dozens of brand new English books for adolescents, an eclectic selection ranging from Michael Morpurgo to Shakespeare and JK Rowling’s Harry Potter.
+The OCTOBER 2017 harvest trip also saw a hand-delivery by trustees and volunteers of dozens of brand new English books for adolescents.
+The eclectic selection ranged from Michael Morpurgo to Shakespeare and JK Rowling’s Harry Potter.
 The Burin Community School’s English teachers, Mounir and Feras, were thrilled to have such quality books in pristine condition.

 It was agreed to help fund a second awning on the other side of the playground (following the 2015 contribution).
 This was completed in January 2017 at a total cost of £6,000, about two-thirds of which came from the OHT.
 It was constructed by local craftsmen, so adding to the local economy.
 The location of the awning between the playground and the football pitch makes it ideal for sheltering spectators during matches and students during break times – rain or shine.
 A plaque was attached in memory of Nick Shipton, a regular volunteer harvester, who died unexpectedly in the UK in 2016.